-As one of the healthiest, cheap high-fiber foods, lentils are a great option if you’re on a budget.
-In addition to providing fiber, lentils are packed with folate and are one of the top 10 high folate foods.
+As one of the healthiest, cheapest high-fiber foods, lentils are a great option if you’re on a budget.
+In addition to providing fiber, lentils nutrition is packed with folate, and lentils are one of the top 10 high-folate foods.

 Folate is essential for pregnant women, individuals with liver disease and people on certain medications.
 Lentil pilafs and soups are great way to incorporate this high-fiber food into your diet.

 Almonds fiber: 11.6 grams per cup (95 grams)

 Almond notable nutrients: Protein, vitamin E, manganese, magnesium, riboflavin, omega-6 fatty acids